kansil/ProFAB/profab/import_dataset/README.md

 # Import Dataset

 ## Importing from our database
-In this project, we tried to present the datasets to user in almost every way.
+In ProFAB, we tried to provide the datasets to user in almost every way.
 By defining different combinations of parameters, different outputs can be obtained.

 ### Explanation of parameters